The Pitsa panels of Ancient Greece

 This painting consists of a thin wooden panel which was first covered in plaster, then painted.
 The artist used mineral pigments to create eight different colors.
 This type of material does not typically survive archaeologically.
 Luckily for us, the environment in the cave helped to keep the wood and paint intact until they were recovered.
 This really was quite a rare and wonderful discovery.

 This painting is a votive offering to the Cult of the Nymphs.
 The scene on this panel depicts a sheep being led to slaughter as a religious sacrifice to the nymphs.
-The nymphs are minor nature female deities.
+The nymphs are minor nature women deities.
 An inscription at the top of the piece written in the Corinthian alphabet dedicates the panel to the nymphs.
 The Cult of the Nymphs was a part of both the Orphic and Dionysian Greek religions.

 The Pitsa panels are currently on display at the National Archaeological Museum in Athens, Greece.